laneboysrc/rc-headless-transmitter/doc/configurator.md

 By default, the *Configurator* assumes that the buffer has only a size of 1 packet.
 Only after receiving the above command it can send multiple packets to the bridge.
 Currently we are using a buffer of 5 packets.

+The Websocket protocol is a reliable protocol, as it builds on TCP/IP.
+As such the implementer does not have to be concerned with wireless issues described in the *nRF protocol*.

 ## UART protocol